mjpc13/latex-dissertation-template/README.md

 # Latex Dissertation Template

 This is a public latex template repository to write dissertations.
 It complies with the [visual identity of Coimbra University](https://www.uc.pt/identidadevisual).
 It was designed for the Faculdade de Ciências e Tecnologias da Universidade de Coimbra, but it can be adapted.
+In you check the generated sample PDF in the [github pages](https://mjpc13.github.io/latex-dissertation-template/) of this repository.

 # Getting Started